Co-Investigators: Dr Mehroosh Tak, Dr Sara Stevano (SOAS), Professor Tony Barnett, Dr Barbara Haesler, Professor Ayona Silva-Fletcher.

 Entry Requirement: The course is constructed for interdisciplinary doctoral students and early career researchers.
 Previous knowledge of economics is not required to participate.
 Researchers with an interest in exploring economic, social and political relationships that govern related AMR and infectious disease spread will be prioritised.

 Time Commitment: This is a free course but requires time commitment between February and April 2021.
-The online course will take place over a period of 6 weeks during February and March 2021 and is expected to require between 3-6 hours (tbc) study time per week.
-An online or in-person workshop at RVC Hawkshead Campus (travel restriction permitting) in March/April 2021 will provide space for participants to share and reflect on their ongoing work and in course assessment.
-Should the workshop take place in person, funds may be required to travel for the workshop.
-Bursaries will be available for participants from the global South.
+The online course will take place over a period of 7 weeks during February and March 2021.
+This includes six, 2-hour live sessions held weekly in February and March.
+The course will culminate in a two days online workshop in April 2021 and will provide space for participants to share and reflect on their ongoing work and in-course assessment.

 Although, the course is tailored for doctoral students and early career researchers, all interested participants are encouraged to get in touch via the interest form.